Analysis Models - Deploy Necessary DW Objects¶

-The user must now confirm that the deploy actions really should take place in the SQL Server database.
+The user must now confirm the deploy actions ot take place in the SQL Server database.

 When the deployment step has finalized, the last step of the assistant appears.
 If the execution was successful there will be a message:

-Clicking on Finish will finalize the assistant and there a verification message box will appear.
+Clicking on Finish will finalize the assistant and a verification message box will appear.

-If the deployment fails for one or more actions, there will be an error list named DW Deployment Errors displayed.
+If the deployment fails for one or more actions, an error list named DW Deployment Errors is displayed.

 To see the details for an error, click on the file/document icon.
 The opened dialog will show what was executed and the error reported.